sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 <br>
 </center>

+`Figures 3 and 4` illustrate a characteristic about the dataset that was underappreciated at the outset of this project, but could serve as an explanation as to why the approaches treating the texts as bag-of-words and using a "shallow" classifier work better on the given problem than those treating the texts as sequences and making use of deep learning. `Figure 3` shows a histogram of word counts per blog post.
+The median length is `1683` words.
+For comparison, the same histogram is shown for the popular imdb sentiment classification dataset (more precisely, the version of this dataset that comes with keras).
+Here, the median length is `176` words.
+When we consider that the number of samples is `130` for the blog posts and `50.000` for imdb, we see that the `number of samples / number of words per sample` is considerably lower for the blog posts than for the imdb data (`0.08 vs. 284.09`).
+In other words, the problem at hand is one of a comparatively `very low number of samples of very long texts`.
+Others have found that these properties tend to favor bag-of-words + shallow classifier vs. sequence tokenization + sequence aware classifiers as well ([Google Developers Guide for Text Classification](https://developers.google.com/machine-learning/guides/text-classification/)).
+Google's developer guide mentions a ratio of `1500` as a heuristic for which approach is likely to work better (if it's smaller than 1500, use bag-of-words, if it's larger than 1500 use sequence tokenization).
+While it seems like this boundary is rather high (very competitive results have been achieved on the imdb dataset using class 2 and 3 approaches), the results of this work certainly confirm the general direction.

 ### Reflection

-- Process:
-  - End-to-end project
-    - Gather, clean and label data
-    - Decide on which preprocessing methods to use with which modeling approaches
-    - Develop helper methods to streamline training and evaluation process
-- Interesting:
-  - A large variety of combinations of preprocessing and modeling steps
-  - Lots of new developments in this area in recent months
-- Difficult:
-  - Keeping track with all the new developments and deciding what to focus on
-  - Making different approaches using different libraries comparable
-  - Defining the right evaluation metric, f_0_8 would have been useful from the get go, but did not consider using it until the very end
-- Practical use:
-  - Limited, given the amount of data that would most likely be required to find a good solution
-  - Better: Find the right people to follow on twitter, who will recommend more than enough great articles
+This work describes an end-to-end machine learning project: It started with gathering data as well as cleaning and hand-labeling it.
+After the user requirements were translated into metrics that can measure the performance of an analytical model, relevant combinations of preprocessing and modeling techniques were identified.
+To enable their consistent evaluation, helper functionality was developed.
+For each candidate approach, a model using default parameters was trained and evaluated.
+Only the most promising ones were finetuned to find the final model.
+This model was finally evaluated based on the performance metrics defined at the start of the project and compared to a simple baseline.

+What was interesting about this project was the large variety of potential combinations of preprocessing and modeling steps that can be used when working with text.
+In addition, the field of natural language processing has seen many new and promising approaches from the deep learning community over the last year.
+It was very interesting to explore these and try to get a better understanding of how they differ and relate to each other.

+However, keeping track of all of these developments and at the same time keeping a clear focus on a few promising approaches was challenging.
+What's more, given that many techniques are still very new, implementations are scattered across different libraries and do not necessary follow a consistent framework.
+Making these comparable was a key challenge of this project, which was not fully met.
+Another challenge was to define the right evaluation metric.
+To assess the performance of models across classification thresholds, ROC area under the curve was used.
+However, the initial objective metrics were stated in terms precision and recall, metrics which require to choose a threshold.
+For the final evaluation, the threshold was optimized for based on a custom `f_beta` score with `beta = 0.8` based on the target ratio between precision and recall.
+Consistently using this metric from the start would have reduced complexity.

+The practical use of the final model is limited, even though it represents a substantial improvement over the baseline.
+It seems like the costs for collecting the amount of labeled data that would be needed to achieve the objectives for precision and recall would outweigh the benefits of the classifier.
+Follows the right people on twitter and using their recommendations as an indication on which articles might be interesting seems like a more efficient approach for now.

 ### Improvement

+Above all, more labeled data would most likely be needed to improve the results of this projects.
+In addition to that, one could try to "augment" or "transform" the existing data in some way to make it easier for the models to learn.
+One such approach was tried in this project: Split each article on the newline characters, treat every paragraph as a separate training example and then average the predictions on the article level.
+However, this was only briefly tried on the class 3 approach and not thoroughly evaluated.
+For image classification problems, data augmentation is a large component of a successful modeling pipeline and helps greatly in improving generalization.
+However, for text data, it is less clear which kinds of transformations could work, if any.

+On top of that there are a few more fine-grained improvement opportunities:

-- Add unified interface for comparing the results from different libraries and enabling ensembling for all of them (store model architectures and results separately on disk and reload for evaluation instead of holding them in memory)
+- Develop a unified interface for comparing the results from different libraries and enable ensembling for all of them (e.g. by storing model architectures and results separately on disk and reloading them for evaluation instead of holding them in memory as was done in the project).
+This would allow for more consistent evaluation of different techniques making use of different libraries.
-- Add feature selection for bag of words tokenization
+- Add feature selection for the bag of words tokenization approaches.
+The Google developer guidelines referenced above adds this step after vectorization of the texts and before modeling.
-- Thoroughly compare mlp as an alternative to random forests and svms, analyze impact and add to analysis of combinations of preprocessing and modeling techniques
-- Above all: Gather more data
-- Potentially: Augment training data in some way (e.g. split based on paragraphs and combine prediction for all paragraphs to get a score on blog post level)
+- Add other models (such as naive bayes or multilayer perceptron) to the evaluation pipeline for bag-of-words approaches.
+- ...

+There are plenty of things one could try to improve the results.
+However, extensive experimentation has already been done and it seems like more data would be needed to make any substantial improvements.

 -----------